-Airside Vehicle Operator's Permit (AVOP) - the authorization required to operate a vehicle within the airside area airport.
-The three types of AVOP at BBTCA are DA, GA and D.
+Airside Vehicle Operator's Permit (AVOP) - the authorization required to operate a vehicle within the airside area at the airport.

 Apron - the part of the airside area used for loading, unloading, refueling, servicing, maintenance and parking of aircraft, as well as for vehicle, passenger, and other pedestrian movement for such purposes.
-Aprons at BBTCA are uncontrolled.
+Aprons at Billy Bishop Toronto City Airport are uncontrolled.